-Ace of Cups is related with the water element and represents water element in its pure form.
+Ace of Cups is related to the water element and represents water element in its pure form.
 It is the source.
-The source of the element of water and everything which is in relation with this particular element.
+The source of the water and everything which relates to this particular element.
 This is the beginning and the unity.
-Ace of Cups includes the meanings of all cups cards, each of them, because all of them came from the same source.
-The essence of the suit of cups is contained in this Ace, the rest of the cards are the modalities of the essence, specific expressions and stages of development.
+Ace of Cups includes the meanings of all cups cards, each of them because of all of them came from the same source.
+The essence of the Cups suit is contained in this Ace.
+The rest of the cards are the modalities of the essence - specific expressions and stages of development.

 Two of Cups is on the top amidst those romantic and love cards.
 It represents emotional unity between two people.
 Two of Cups is about one on one relationships.
 As others Twos, this one is related to duality, but duality represented with Two of Cups is the one which unites, not separates.
 While Ace of Cups is unity itself, wholeness, Two of Cups is unity of difference.
 In Ace of Cups, we have represented the idea of "One is all and all is one", but in Two of Cups, there is a picture of two separate sources tending to merge in one to achieve unity.
 We can say that Ace of Cups doesn't have any particular focus, it gathers its content from everywhere around and spreads it in all directions.
 But Two of Cups is focused.
 It has one specific focus and acts in the direction of that focus.
 Two of Cups is the card of both giving and receiving, exchange of energy is mutual.

 Three of Cups is the card of favorable influences in business, friendship, relationship and life.
-It is the card of growth and first phase of realization in the matters of Cups.
+It is the card of growth and the first phase of realization in the matters of Cups.
 The Three is a unit of One - Ace and Two, thus the initial hint of love and affection has discovered its purpose.
-It is a first step of materialization, so what was born as idea in Ace and consolidated energies in Two, it will develop and bloom.
+It is the first step of materialization, so what was born as an idea in Ace and consolidated energies in Two, it will develop and bloom in Three.

-Very often Three of Cups points to company of three persons or group of people rather than to a pair.
-Accordingly, it is more about friendship than actual relationship, unless the pair it involved in wider assemblage.
-So, not rarely, Three of Cups suggest marriage or other kind of celebration.
-As the Two of Cups may represents a pair, and Three of Cups first stage of completion, it could also be pregnancy or childbirth as realization and crown of relationship between two.
+Very often Three of Cups points to the company of three persons or group of people rather than to a pair.
+Accordingly, it is more about friendship than the actual relationship, unless the pair is involved in the wider assemblage.
+So, not rarely, Three of Cups suggest marriage or other kinds of celebration.
+As the Two of Cups may represent a pair and Three of Cups first stage of completion, it could also be pregnancy or childbirth as realization and crown of the relationship between two.
 In that manner, the child is the third part.

 At the first sight this Four of Cups has nothing vivid to tell.
 But that only seems like that on the surface.
 Under the surface a lot is going on.
 This is not the classical story about emotions in meaning of being emotive.
 This is about living trough emotions.
 Perception is ruled by current emotional state and mood.
 So, The four of Cups talks a lot about moods, being moody and reacting accordingly to current mood switches.
 Self-absorption is deeply rooted, such an instinct or habit behind will control because of constant need for self-researching ones own feelings, thoughts and reaction.
 That's the reason why this card is related to mental issues.
 Not because the querent is really mad or mentally disordered but because he might feel like that due constant inner dialog with himself.
 During that dialog he is on the edge to lose the thread who is talking to him and who is a listener within his own head.